 📋 Ingredient Notes

 - Firm tofu – usually we recommend silken tofu when it comes to scrambled tofu.
 But for vegan fried rice we think a firm tofu holds better and replicates a classic egg fried rice better.
 Plus, we have tried making fried rice with silken tofu, and it just goes a bit sloppy (which is not good!).
-Firm tofu is also really great for stir fries, like this Szechuan sticky tofu.
+Firm tofu is also really great for stir fries, like this Szechuan sticky tofu and all these tofu dishes.

 - Kala namak – a.k.a. black salt.
 This sulphurous salt adds an eggy flavour to dishes.
 That’s why we used it in this vegan egg fried rice – for the scrambled tofu part.
 In our opinion, it is an essential part of making eggless fried rice.
 If you’re not a fan, or you just don’t have it, you can omit it, although the outcome won’t be as good.